Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/customisations.rst

 Organization Logo
 -----------------

 At the top of the left hand side Tuleap menu pane (just above the Logged In section) is an empty area where you can dock the logo of your organization.
-This can be achieved by putting your nice logos in /etc/tuleap/themes/common/images/organization_logo.png.
+This can be achieved by putting your nice logos in ``/var/lib/tuleap/images``:

 This is how Tuleap displays the logo :

     - browser width > 1366px: ``organization_logo.png`` (recommended size: 200x45px)
     - browser width < 1300px: ``organization_logo_small.png`` (recommended size: 45x45px)
+    - in emails: ``organization_logo_mail.png`` (recommended size: 97x42px)

 Background colour: you need to add a background to your image if you want another background colour than the navbar colour.
 Note: the Tuleap FlamingParrot theme has multiple colour variants.

 Site content
 ------------